luckycdev/hiderframe/README.md

-Hide a site when you are not on it using jquery blur and focus Does not work if your site includes iframes
+* Hide a site when you are not on it using jquery blur and focus<br>
+    * Does not work if your site includes iframes